lucas-montenegro/todo-list/README.md

 ---
 ### About it :bookmark_tabs:

-This project is a Todo List build with ReactJS and Vite.
+This project is a Todo List built with ReactJS and Vite.
 It has three functionalities:
 - Add a new task
 - Update a task
 - Remove a task